 So, I’m going to create a simple 1200px by 630px featured post image, which again is also the optimum image size for a shared link on Facebook.

 First, I want to find and download a nice photo from the Pixabay website.

 I do have a user profile on Pixabay which you can check out here.
-I like to contribute to the site by sharing my own images from time to time.
+I like to contribute to the site by sharing my images from time to time.

-Here's one I found that I really like.
-It's a beautiful photo of Hong Kong at night taken by Peng LIU.
+Here’s one I found that I like.
+It’s a beautiful photo of Hong Kong at night taken by Peng LIU.

 So I’m going to show you how you can transform a beautiful photo like this one, and turn it into a cool customized featured post image, all using the free version of PhotoScape X.

 Remember, this tool is available for Mac and Windows, and at the time of updating this post, it’s completely free to use.

 The first thing we need to do is crop the image and resize it to fit 1200 x 630 px.

 The next thing that we’ll do is emphasize a specific color in the photo and neutralize the other colors.
 So we’re choosing the cool blues in this image to stand out.
 See the image below.